helloRupa/sessions-say-my-name/README.md

 * What is a cookie?
 * What is the Rails session object?
 How does it put a cookie on the client?
 * Show and manipulate cookies in Application tab

+### Problem Statement
+* Tour of working app (in browser only), which has no database
+* Tour of what we're working with, including code
+  * Problem: Can't remember username
+  * Problem: Can't track score
+  * Problem: Doesn't tell user when they've entered a bad username
+  * Problem: Doesn't tell user when they've guessed her name right or wrong

 ### Implement Session
 * Our app needs to remember the username